 Are you wondering “what is SEO?”

-Well, then you are really new to digital marketing and I need to catch you up ASAP!
+If so, you must be brand new to digital marketing, which means I need to catch you up ASAP!

 In this article, we’ll do a deep dive into what SEO is, where it came from, and most importantly, why it matters so much to marketers.